Introduction

 - On the Forms > Settings > Logging page, ensure that logging is enabled for Gravity Forms Core and all add-ons.

-- Go to the page where your form is embedded, fill and submit the form so the logging statements and their timings are recorded.
+- Go to the page where your form is embedded, fill out and submit the form so the logging statements and their timings are recorded.

 - View the logs via the Forms > Settings > Logging or Forms > System Status pages.